rootaux/flask-gh/README.md

-# Flask app with automatic deployment to aws using github actions
+# Flask app with automatic deployment to aws using Github actions

-This repo contains the code for a basic flask app which prints the message from an environment variable.
-The repo also contains a CI/CD pipeline using github actions that deploys a container to Amazon ECR and then deploys it on Amazon ECS using Amazon Fargate.
-The repo also uses super-linter by Github which ensures the code quality.
+This repository contains the code for a basic flask app which prints the message from an environment variable.
+The repository also contains a CI/CD pipeline using Github actions that deploys a container to Amazon ECR and then deploys it on Amazon ECS using Amazon Fargate.
+The repository also uses super-linter by Github which ensures the code quality.